org-arl/fjage/src/sphinx/shell.rst

     bash$ ./fjage.sh
     > help
-    help [topic] - provide help on a specified topic ps - list all the agents running on the local container who - display list of variables in workspace run - run a Groovy script
+    help [topic] - provide help on a specified topic ps - list all the agents
+    services - lists all services provided by agents who - display list of variables in workspace run - run a Groovy script
     println - display message on console